mpflanzer/clreduce/README.md

     * _Term::ReadKey (optional)_

 ### 2.1.3 Interestingness test dependencies
-The interestingness tests have been tested with the following version of Pyhton
+The interestingness tests have been tested with the following version of Python

-* Pyhton 3.4 *(branch python34; deprecated)*
+* Python 3.4 *(branch python34; deprecated)*
 * Python 3.5

 ## 2.2.
 Configure and build CLSmith (optional) and cl_launcher